Eliasdb/eDB/README.md

 ### Devops & Testing

--   [ ] Test CI/CD pipeline production
+-   [ ] Test and refactor all CI/CD pipelines
 -   [ ] Refactor CI/CD prod to include pull requests and checks before merging with main
--   [ ] Add integration, E2E testing to pipeline
+-   [ ] Add integration, E2E testing to pipeline and also unit testing for backend
+-   [ ] Secure server

 ### 6. Unresolved Questions